Pillow Reviews & Sleep Gear, Analyzed With Real Data

 Both pillows share the same structural premise: a blend of cross-cut shredded memory foam and microfiber inside a zippered Lulltra fabric cover, with adjustable fill and an extra half-pound bag included.
 Both carry CertiPUR-US and GREENGUARD Gold certification.
 Both ship from a US factory using virgin (non-recycled) foam.
 And both … read more about Coop Eden vs. Original Pillow: Which Foam Fill Is Better

-Wool vs. Latex Pillow: Latex Lasts Longer and Suits Side Sleepers Wool Wins on Moisture
+Wool vs. Latex Pillow: Latex Wins on Durability, Wool Wins on Moisture

 Latex outlasts wool by roughly 5 years under normal use conditions.
-A natural latex pillow Talalay or Dunlop maintains its cell structure under sustained compression for typically 8–10 years; a well-maintained wool pillow runs 3–5 years before fill degradation meaningfully reduces loft and moisture management capacity.
-That longevity difference is … read more about Wool vs. Latex Pillow: Latex Lasts Longer and Suits Side Sleepers Wool Wins on Moisture
+A natural latex pillow Talalay or Dunlop maintains its cell structure under sustained compression for typically 8-10 years; a well-maintained wool pillow runs 3-5 years before fill degradation meaningfully reduces loft and moisture management capacity.
+That longevity difference is … read more about Wool vs. Latex Pillow: Latex Wins on Durability, Wool Wins on Moisture

 How Long Do Memory Foam Pillows Last?
 And 4 Signs It’s Time to Replace